 A. Whilst the estate was closed we carried out a wide range of works across the estate.
 This included refurbishing the lodges on either side of the main gates, tree maintenance along the main drive, and improvements to the car park to create all-weather parking ready for year-round opening.The house team have also been busy conserving our collection and have re-opening the Lichfield Apartments.
 Tickets for the apartments are timed only and can be picked up at reception.

-We also refurbised the cafe at Park Farm and the Mansion Tea-room, both are open daily serving a selection of food and drinks until 2:30pm (main meals are served in the Mansion Tea-room, hot food is served until 2:30pm).
+We also refurbised the cafe at Park Farm and the Mansion Tea-room, both are open daily serving a selection of food and drinks (main meals are served in the Mansion Tea-room, hot food is served until 2:30pm).

 We have also built a new Visitor Reception building adjacent to the car park.
 The old Visitor Reception building is our new Plant Sales Centre.